ksharindam/pypicview/README.md

 # pyPicView
-A simple useful image viewer with some useful features (written in pyqt5).
+A simple image viewer with some useful features (written in pyqt5).

 **Dependency** = python3-pyqt5